nightmode/feri/README.md

 ## Support

-Help [support this project](https://www.patreon.com/nightmode) for as little as $1 a month on Patreon.
-Help me wake up every morning with a smile on my face because you went the extra mile for someone who likes to do the same.
+Help [support this project](https://www.patreon.com/nightmode) on Patreon.
+Help me caretake and craft new software, videos, and interactive art.
+All for as little as $1 a month.

-In addition to Patreon, here are some other ways you can help support this project.
+In addition to Patreon, here are some other ways you can help this project.

  * [Translate Feri](docs/multilingual.md#translation-guide) into other languages. tlhIngan maH!
  * [Report issues on GitHub](https://github.com/nightmode/feri/issues)